zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ### Work needs to be planned

-Due to volatile nature of knowledge work as normally there is no organisational queue and very little standard work.
-It is important that sponsors know what is currently being done, and what is going to be done next and what is the long term vision.
-Without this top level agreement disruption can run havoc across an organiastion as work get priotised and depriortised (work swapping).
+Due to volatile nature of knowledge work as normally there is no "single organisational queue" and very little standard work.
+It is important that sponsors know what is currently being done, what is going to be done next and what is the long term vision.
+Without this top level agreement, disruption can run havoc across an organiastion as work get priotised and depriortised (work swapping).
 You know it is got bad when Scrum teams can't even plan a 2 week Sprint, or if they plan it and by the end of what they have delivered is different set of stories as they all got swapped.
-I don't know about you, but to me that is not Agile, but chaos (more on that later).
+I don't know about you, but to me that is not Agile, but chaos, more on that later.

 For this reason, project management and planning is necessary part to get an agreement with customers, stakeholders and sponsors.
 Ideally you want move your organisation towards figure 8 to remove project management and planning as much as possible.
-However if you are working in a large organisation project management is inevitable even if your organisation is optimised for work.
-Someone needs to coordinate work that is being done by many teams this is because work needs sequencing and dependency order matters.
+However if you are working in a large organisation project management is inevitable even if your organisation is optimised for work and not departments.
+Someone needs to coordinate work that is being done by many teams this is because work needs sequencing and dependency mapping.

 What does all of this mean in practice?
 To reduce disruption and wait time we need to:
 * Prioritsed backlog must exist
 * Dependencies must be removed as much as possible so that teams can work independently on their own backlogs and not be part of any project
-* If project is required (cross team coordination) then project's their dependencies and everyones required contribution must be known
+* If project is required (cross team coordination) then project's dependencies and everyones required contribution must be known
 * Work needs to be delivered just-in-time.
 If you are working on something that is not needed right now, this means other work's lead time is growing!
 * If specialist teams exist (component teams) they must prioritise global work over their local work.
 * If specialist teams exist then there must be a global roadmap of work so that they can get ahead of the curve be ready for just-in-time handover
 * Just enough of roadmap and backlog planning needs to be done that is not too much or too little.
 Your organisation needs to find the sweet spot.

-To be clear I am not saying that user stories need to be planned 6 months in advance, that they need to be broken down to a task level and allocated to a specific person with exact amount of hours they have estimated for it.
+To be clear I am not saying that user stories need to be planned 3 months in advance, that they need to be broken down to a task level and allocated to a specific person with exact amount of hours they have estimated for it.
 This is extreme and very wasteful.
 However another extreme would be people not knowing what is needed of them, there are no stories and work is swapping every single moment of the day and wrong software is being delivered.

 A lot of people don't find above exciting, however if you work for a large organisation this orchestration is an absolute must to reduce lead time for work inflight.
 This section is probably going to be the most controversial one with Agile community.

 ### Commit to less
-The simplest solution to reduce Lead Time is to commit to less work so that there are less things in the queue waiting.
+The simplest solution to reduce lead time is to commit to less work so that there are less things in the queue waiting (reduce your WIP).
 This is the hardest thing to do as this involves saying no and creating a slack in the overall system.

 When I say no, it means no to new work or contracts.
 Letting go of customers that are no longer your speciality.
-Saying no to features that don't seem like a right thing to do.
+Saying no to features that don't seem like a right thing to do long term.

 If it is common that your company expedites work to meet a customer demand, then maybe this should be embraced.
 Create space in teams schedules for urgent work of a certain size.
 If nothing comes well then team can pick up next thing of the backlog, otherwise there is space for it.
 Generally speaking it is healthy to create a bit of slack in the overall system so that teams can help each other out day to day.
 If everyone is high-strung due to over utilisation teams can't help each other and processes start to erode.

-By saying no, focusing and creating slack urgent work can travel through without interrupting existing commitments thus reducing or maintaining existing Lead Time.
+By saying no, focusing and creating slack urgent work can travel through without interrupting existing commitments thus reducing or maintaining existing lead time.

 ### Prioritise global work over local work

 This section applies to specialist teams.
 Across the industry it is common to have Software Architects, Software Principals or a Data Scientist departments.
 Sometimes delivery teams that have committed to deliver something rely on some expert department to help them.
-It is vital that these specialist teams prioritise globally committed work over their own local commitments.
-To achieve this specialist teams should not make concrete commitments or create plenty of slack to avoid increasing lead time.
+It is vital that these specialist teams prioritise globally committed work over their own local work.
+To achieve this specialist teams should not make concrete commitments or create plenty of slack to avoid local and global lead time increase.

 ![](img/noqueue.gif)

 (Figure 12, Bruce Almighty making way for global work over local work)

 ### Quality throughout
- There is one thing that can drastically increase Lead Time unexpectedly.
-This is is unplanned disruption, typically these are bugs that appear in the form of unexpected behavior in the software or bugs that in your process manifest themselves as something important being missed or something not being accounted for.
+ There is one thing that can drastically increase lead time unexpectedly.
+This is is unplanned disruption.
+Typically these are bugs that appear in the form of unexpected behavior in the software or process bugs that manifest themselves as something important being missed or something not being accounted for.
 Too much of unplanned disruption can erode trust and confidence in the process.
 So it is important to minimise unplanned disruption as much as possible so that it is exceptional.
 This can be achieved by putting quality in your process and putting quality in to your software.

 There are number of ways to put quality in to your process.
-For example Definition of Done and Ready are checklists that are used to ensure that Backlog and Sprint are in the expected state.
-Having a release pipeline done which your work travels and gets checked either manually or automatically is another one.
+For example Definition of Done and Ready are checklists that are used to ensure that Backlogs and Sprints are in the expected state.
+Having a release pipeline down which your work travels and gets checked either manually or automatically is another one.

 Putting quality in to your software is covered well in DevOps literature.
-Normally this means quality automation tests exist that cover end to end testing, unit tests, performance tests, accessibility and so on.
+Normally this means quality automation tests exist that cover end to end testing, unit tests, performance tests, accessibility testing and so on.

-Key thing is that your organisation iteratively invests in to quality as this only one of the ways to achieve long term predictable and sustainiable performance.
+Key thing is that your organisation iteratively invests in to quality as this only one of the ways to achieve long term predictable and sustainable performance.
 If you would like to read more about this topic check out my [stabilise through embedded testing](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-stabilise-and.html) article.

 ### There is more...

 There are hundreds of ways that Lead and Cycle Time can be improved.
 This articles does not provide a complete list.
 However I would be remiss if I did not provide few honorable mentions:
-* Shift-left testing to reduce wait time
+* "Shift-left testing" to reduce wait time
 * Empowering teams to make local decisions and create knowledge locally to reduce wait time
-* Team leaders and managers that are there to resolve daily operational issues to reduce wait, disruption and task time (see [this article](http://www.zankavtaskin.com/2018/08/applied-software-delivery-hidden-impact.html))
+* Team leaders and managers that are there to resolve daily operational issues to reduce wait, disruption and task time, see [this article](http://www.zankavtaskin.com/2018/08/applied-software-delivery-hidden-impact.html))
-* Converting Craft Production to Standard work through automation, standards and component reuse to reduce task time
+* Converting Craft production to Standard work through automation, standards and component reuse to reduce task time
 * Talent retention to reduce task time
+* Mocroservices for work parallelisation, wait and disruption time reduction

 ### Visualising Lead and Cycle Time Improvements
-Earlier we saw how it is possible to visualise and describe Lead and Cycle Time, but what do you if you want to measure improvements?
+Earlier we saw how it is possible to visualise and describe lead and cycle time, but what do you if you want to measure improvements?
 Let's say you set a goal to reduce cycle time by 1 day average.
 How would that look like and compare to Figure 9?
 Now's let imagine that your team has achieved it is goal, here is how your new distribution would look like:

 ![](img/leadcycletime_more.png)